Loading NuWatt Energy...

 July 4, 2026

 Yes.
-The Section 48/48E commercial Investment Tax Credit (ITC) is still available for commercial solar projects that begin construction before July 4, 2026.
+The Section 48/48E commercial Investment Tax Credit (ITC) is still available for commercial solar in 2026 through two pathways.
+Projects that begin construction on or before July 4, 2026 lock in the full timing pathway (placed in service through roughly 2030).
+Projects that begin construction after that date can still qualify but generally must be placed in service by December 31, 2027.
 The base rate is 30%, with bonus adders for domestic content (+10%), energy community (+10%), and low-income projects (+10-20%) that can stack up to 70%.
 This is different from the residential 25D credit which expired December 31, 2025.
 For a commercial project, the third-party system owner (developer or financing company) claims the ITC, not the business occupying the building.

 The entity that OWNS the solar system claims the Section 48/48E ITC.
 If a business buys the system outright with cash or a loan, they claim the ITC on their federal tax return.
 If the project uses a PPA or lease structure, the third-party developer/financing company that owns the panels claims the ITC and passes the savings to the business through lower PPA rates or lease payments.
 The installer does NOT claim the ITC -- only the system owner does.
 Nonprofits and tax-exempt entities can benefit through PPA/lease structures where the for-profit system owner claims the credit.